 Some cards that may be worth considering during the COVID-19 pandemic are:

-- Citi Simplicity® Card: This card has an introductory 0% APR period of 21 months on balance transfers and 12 months on purchases.
+- Citi Simplicity® Card: This card has an introductory 0% APR for the first 12 months from date of account opening and 0% Intro APR for 21 months on balance transfers from date of first transfer (must be completed in the first four months of membership).
+Afterwards the variable APR will be 15.49% – 25.49%, based on creditworthiness.
 It also has no late fees or annual fees.

 - U.S. BANK VISA® Platinum Card: This card has a 20-billing cycle introductory 0% APR for both new purchases and balance transfers.
+After, there will be a variable APR of 15.24% – 25.24%.
 There is no annual fee.